 The Czech Republic, together with other Central and Eastern European countries (the BIO-EAST macro-region), has not yet sufficiently exploited the potential offered by the bioeconomy.
 The Ministry of Agriculture of the Czech Republic has supported the implementation of bioeconomy and was part of the BIOEAST initiative from the very beginning.
-In July 2019, the Ministry of Agriculture of the Czech Republic was the only one to prepare a Bioeconomy Concept in the Czech Republic from the perspective of the Ministry of Agriculture for the years 2019-2024, which considers the bioeconomy as one of its key priorities.
+In July 2019, the Ministry of Agriculture of the Czech Republic was the only one to prepare a Bioeconomy Concept for the Czech Republic from the perspective of the Ministry of Agriculture for the years 2019-2024, which considers the bioeconomy as one of its key priorities.
 The Concept Paper of the Ministry of Agriculture of the Czech Republic aims to support the development of the bioeconomy to ensure sustainable management of natural resources, sustainable agriculture, forestry, water management and aquaculture, sustainable production of food and feed, and strengthening the role of primary producers and their integration into the bioeconomy value chain, as well as on the forestry side the involvement of the entire value chain of downstream sectors.
-At the end of August 2022, the Government of the Czech Republic approved the Strategy of Research, Development, and Innovation of the Ministry of Agriculture for the years 2023-2032, one of the key areas (or one of the three horizontal areas) is bioeconomy.
+At the beginning of September 2022, the Government of the Czech Republic approved the Research Concept of the Ministry of Agriculture 2023+, one of the key areas (or one of the three horizontal areas) is bioeconomy.